 “[Mariposa] exists only as a version of a town that we in the cities think we remember.
 Mariposa is not a place; it is a state of mind.
 It is the dream of innocence that we attach to some place other than here and now.”

 I grew up in a small town many thousands of miles away from where I currently reside.
 While I no longer live in a small town, my cultural roots and memory are embedded in that sense of place.
 The dreaming of something better someplace else, the mischief of creating a counterpoint to 'nothing ever happens here', the confines of everyone knowing everyone, and being inescapably bound together by a defined edge of town.
-While these photographs, made on visits and drive-bys, are accurate, none can tell the whole truth.
+While these photographs, made on visits and drive-bys, are accurate, none tell the whole story.
 They're true but slanted.